 - Chocolate Chips: I like to use semi-sweet chocolate chips, but white chocolate, milk chocolate, or dark chocolate chips work as well.
 You can use chocolate chunks or mini chocolate chips instead.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read here for more information.
+Here is more on why room temperature ingredients are important.

 - Original Recipe: This recipe was updated in 2020 since its original publish date in 2013.
 The muffins are now moister and softer.
 If you’d like the original recipe, follow above but make these changes to the ingredient list: increase baking powder to 4 teaspoons, add 1/2 teaspoon ground cinnamon, leave out the baking soda, leave out the butter, increase oil to 1/2 cup (120ml), and leave out the sour cream.